 - Very easy to make: it uses simple ingredients and no special equipment.
 Just a few bowls, a spatula or whisk, and a 12-cup muffin tin.
 It uses oil, so there is no need to soften or cream butter.

-- A healthier alternative: applesauce can replace the fat ingredients in a recipe, like butter or oil.
+- A lighter alternative: applesauce can replace the fat ingredients in a recipe, like butter or oil.
 So it's an easy way to lower the fat content and have wholesome muffins on busy mornings.

 - Make ahead: as with most muffins, they can be frozen for a month or more and then warmed in a medium oven until soft.
 It's a great way to have last minute quick breakfast or brunch addition.